 Wide selection of unique add-on coverages, including better car replacement, glass deductible modification and pet coverage

-Lacks common coverages like roadside assistance and gap insurance
+Lacks common coverages like roadside assistance

 Erie's better car protection covers the cost of replacing your older car with one that’s two years newer.
 Additionally, you can purchase Lease Loan Protection to pay for your auto loan if your car is at least two years old and is totaled.
 The insurer offers a unique pet coverage, which pays for your pet’s treatment costs up to $1,000 if it’s injured in an accident while in an insured car.